-A Tacoma attorney could fight for a wide range of compensation on a bicycle crash victim’s behalf, including costs such as the cyclist’s lost wages, medical bills, pain, suffering, emotional trauma, loss of life enjoyment, and future diminished earning ability.
+A Tacoma attorney can fight for a wide range of damages on a bicycle crash victim’s behalf, such as:

-One notable exception is when a minor child is involved.
-If a minor child is out riding their bike and gets hit by a reckless motorist, they have until their 21st birthday to file a personal injury lawsuit against the driver.
-A bicycle wreck lawyer in Tacoma could help ensure the filing of a timely claim.
+There are some exceptions to this deadline, most notably if the victim is a minor.
+If a minor child is out riding their bike and gets hit by a reckless motorist, they have until their 21st birthday to file a personal injury lawsuit.

 In any case, we recommend that you involve one of our attorneys as soon as possible.
 This helps us access evidence while it’s still fresh and gives you legal support for more of the process.